jdyjjj/All-in-One-Gait/README.md

 #### Step3.
 Run demo
 ```
-cd TrackGait/OpenGait
+cd All-in-One-Gait/OpenGait
 python demo/libs/main.py
 ```

-TrackGait mainly consists of three processes, tracking, segment, and recognition.
+All-in-One-Gait mainly consists of three processes, tracking, segment, and recognition.
 In main.py, you need to select two video inputs and specify one as the gallery and one as the probe to obtain the recognized results.
 In main.py, you need to select two video inputs and specify one as the gallery and one as the probe to obtain the recognized results.
-The specific video results can be viewed in path **"TrackGait/OpenGait/demo/output/Outputvideos/track_vis/{timestamp}"**.
+The specific video results can be viewed in path **"All-in-One-Gait/OpenGait/demo/output/Outputvideos/track_vis/{timestamp}"**.

 #### Step4.
 See the result

 ```
-cd TrackGait/OpenGait/demo/output
+cd All-in-One-Gait/OpenGait/demo/output

 output
    └——————GaitFeatures: This stores the corresponding gait features